 Frequently we are recruiting for healthy volunteers (18-35) for an endotoxemia study.
 Do you want to participate?
 Or do you want to receive more information about our studies?

-Frequently we are recruiting healthy volunteers (18-35) for malaria studies.
+Currently we are recruiting healthy volunteers (18-35) for two malaria studies.
 Do you want to participate?
 Or do you want to receive more information about our studies?